bw-exPatJournal/Front-End/README.md

 ### Installing

-A step by step series of examples that tell you how to get a development env running `cd` into `expat-journal` folder and install dependencies with:
+A step by step series of examples that tell you how to get a development environment running `cd` into `expat-journal` folder and install dependencies with:

 ```
 yarn or npm install
 ```

-Then start the development environment with:
+Then launch the development environment with:

 ```
 yarn or npm start